 - Make sure your resume is sharp by following pro tips.

 - One thing that I’ll stress is this tip: “If you’re applying through an ATS, keep to the standard formatting without any bells and whistles so the computer can read it effectively.”

-You’d be surprised at how many resumes are never looked at just because a computer system wasn’t able to parse out the information properly.
+You’d be surprised at how often a recruiter never sees your resume just because a computer system wasn’t able to parse out the information correctly.

 Step 2.
 30-minute phone screening with a recruiter.